-Land and Wildlife Management
+Wildlife and Land Management

-Find balance among land, wildlife, and humans
+Find balance among land, wildlife, and humans.

 Protect, restore, and manage natural resources

-Natural resource management agencies protect our communities’ natural and cultural resources.
-Understanding the relationships between ecosystems and our impacts on them requires a geographic approach.
-With GIS, managers can monitor species and ecosystems in real time or take mobile tools offline for monitoring in remote areas.
-Capture the extent of land and wildlife management activities and measure their impact through time.
-Turn this data into a conservation plan with spatial analytics.
+Understanding the relationships between ecosystems and our impact on them requires a geographic approach.
+With GIS technology, wildlife managers can monitor species and ecosystems in real time or take mobile tools offline for monitoring programs in remote, protected areas.

 Streamline natural resource management